lucamarx/pywfplan/README.md

 # assign A1 on day 1, A2 on days 2-5 and R on day 7
 W = A1 * A2 * A2 * A2 * A2 * A2 * R

-# assign a 4 days shift on days 1-5, a 8 hour shift on day 6 and rest on day 7
+# assign a 4 hours shift on days 1-5, a 8 hour shift on day 6 and rest on day 7
 A = A1 + A2 + A3
 M = M1 + M2 + M3
 W = A * A * A * A * A * M * R